tillwf/fake-user-detection/README.md

 python -m fake_user_detection
 ```

-Will display all possible command with their description.
+Will display all possible commands with their description.
 You can display each command documentation with:

 ```
 python -m fake_user_detection <command> --help